ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/src/release/ZeroSlackr/opt/Emulators/igpSP/Misc/Docs/igpSP ReadMe from Keripo.txt

 TOUCH UP-RIGHT   = A (rapid fire)
 TOUCH UP-LEFT    = B (rapid fire)

+For the Sansa e200, in-game controls are based on using the Record button as an input modifier:
+MENU             = up
+PAUSE/PLAY       = down
+REWIND           = left
+FAST FORWARD     = right
+CENTRE           = A
+POWER            = B
+HOLD SWITCH      = enter menu
+RECORD + MENU    = select
+RECORD + PLAY    = start
+RECORD + REWIND  = left trigger
+RECORD + FORWARD = right trigger
+RECORD + CENTRE  = select
+RECORD + POWER   = start

 Note that igpSP sometimes freezes when exiting.
 If this happens, just force reboot your iPod
 (see the "Key_Combinations" iPodLinux wiki page).
+For the Sansa e200, hold the Power button for 8 seconds.

 == Tweaking ==